nrfconnect/sdk-nrf/samples/nfc/system_off/README.rst

 Testing
 =======

-After programming the sample to your development kit, test it by performing the following steps:
+After programming the sample to your development kit, complete the following steps to test it:

-1. Observe that LED 2 on the Tag device turns off after 3 seconds after the programming is complete.
+1. Observe that **LED 2** on the Tag device turns off three seconds after the programming has completed.
    This indicates that the system is in the System OFF mode.
 #.
 Make sure that the NFC feature is activated on the smartphone or tablet.
-   Check the device documentation for information about how to enable the NFC feature.
+   Check the device documentation on how to enable the NFC feature.
 #.
-With the smartphone or tablet, touch the NFC antenna on the NFC Tag device.
+With the smartphone or tablet, touch the NFC antenna of the NFC Tag device.
 #.
-Observe that LED 2 on the Tag device is lit, followed by LED 1 shortly after that.
+Observe that **LED 2** on the Tag device is lit, followed by **LED 1** shortly after that.
-   Moreover, a ``Hello World!`` notification appears on the smartphone or tablet.
+   Also a "Hello World!" notification appears on the smartphone or tablet.
    The notification text is obtained from NFC.
 #.
 Move the smartphone or tablet away from the NFC antenna.
-   LED 1 turns off.
+   **LED 1** turns off.
 #.
-Observe that LED 2 on the Tag device turns off after 3 seconds.
+Observe that **LED 2** on the Tag device turns off after three seconds.
    This indicates that system is in the System OFF mode again.

 Dependencies